 Alt text — short for alternate or alternative text — is a text description of an image that is read aloud to people who visit our website using assistive technology, like screen readers.
 Alt text is required for all images on Brandeis websites.Alt text should be:

 When writing alt text, consider the purpose of the image.

 The alt text, “map of the U.S. Mid-Atlantic States,” may be sufficient in one scenario, however, “Map of the U.S. Mid-Atlantic States illustrating common routes of the Underground Railroad, circa 1855” might be more appropriate in another.

 An image of a group of students could be described in multiple ways.
 What is the context?

-- If it's a stock photo of students, chosen as decorative filler the alt text might be "3 students in a computer lab."
+- If it's a stock photo of students, chosen as decorative filler the alt text might be "Three students in a computer lab."

 - If it's for an article featuring these particular students, the alt text should probably be more specific: "Bruce Wayne, Diana Prince, and Clark Kent working on Project X in the Sound and Image Media Studios."

 How to Add Alt Text

-There should be a field labeled "alt text" or "image description" in any module that allows for an image.
-If you can't find an alt text field, please contact Digital Communications and we'll help you locate it.
+Look for a field labeled "alt text" or "image description" in any content type that allows for an image.